CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250326-prototyping.md

   - Management or stakeholders might mistake the prototype for the final product
 - Stay focused on function over form
   - Do not get distracted by too small detail
-  - e.g. Don’t waste time debating fonts or colors at this stage
+  - e.g. Don't waste time debating fonts or colors at this stage

 ## High-Fidelity Prototypes